msanatan/msanatan.github.io/blog/2019/thoughts-after-making-my-first-godot-game/index.md

 For a small project like this, I felt it should be fine for Godot to embed the PCK in the executable binary.
 I imagine a user would prefer seeing one `.exe` file instead of two files to run a game.
 This feature used to be available in Godot 2.0.

 It was intentionally removed in version 3.0 onwards for simplicity reasons.
-However, one GitHub [issue](https://github.com/godotengine/godot/issues/14471) led to a [pull request](https://github.com/godotengine/godot/pull/24086), and it seems that version 3.2 will re-enable this feature.
+However, one GitHub <a href="https://github.com/godotengine/godot/issues/14471" target="_blank" rel="nofollow noopener noreferrer">issue</a> led to a <a href="https://github.com/godotengine/godot/pull/24086" target="_blank" rel="nofollow noopener noreferrer">pull request</a>, and it seems that version 3.2 will re-enable this feature.

 For now, I export my Windows and Linux builds as a zip file that contains the executable and the PCK.